Sociology (including Criminology & Media Studies) PhD / MPhil

 Writing Your Research Proposal

 Research students are appointed a supervisory team consisting of at least two supervisors.
-One of these will be designated as the first point of contact with personal responsibility for ensuring that effective supervision is provided so that students can develop the skill and knowledge to contribute to research as professionals in a supportive research training environment.
+One of these will be designated as the primary point of contact with personal responsibility for ensuring that effective supervision is provided.
+Supervisors offer expert guidance on appropriate theoretical and conceptual frameworks, methodologies, ethical issues, conducting the research, writing the thesis and publications.

-For further details about research degree training provision please visit http://www.city.ac.uk/research/research-degrees/development.
+Find out further details about research degree training provision in our City graduate school area.